tatsath/fin-ml/README.md

     $ sudo apt-get update
     $ sudo apt-get install python3 python3-pip

-Another option is to download and install [Anaconda](https://www.continuum.io/downloads).
+## Installing Anaconda

+After installing Python, we recommend installing [Anaconda](https://docs.anaconda.com/anaconda/install/).
 This is a package that includes both Python and many scientific libraries.
 You should prefer the Python 3 version.

-If you choose to use Anaconda, read the next section, or else jump to the [Using pip](#using-pip) section.

 ## Using pip

-If you are not using Anaconda, you need to install several scientific Python libraries that are necessary for this project, in particular NumPy, Matplotlib, Pandas, Jupyter and TensorFlow (and a few others).
-For this, you can either use Python's integrated packaging system, pip, or you may prefer to use your system's own packaging system (if available, e.g. on Linux, or on MacOSX when using MacPorts or Homebrew).
-The advantage of using pip is that it is easy to create multiple isolated Python environments with different libraries and different library versions (e.g. one environment for each project).
-The advantage of using your system's packaging system is that there is less risk of having conflicts between your Python libraries and your system's other packages.
-Since I have many projects with different library requirements, I prefer to use pip with isolated environments.
-Moreover, the pip packages are usually the most recent ones available, while Anaconda and system packages often lag behind a bit.
+Installing Anaconda, should install most of the commonly used libraries in the case studies.
+Given that there might be changes to the Anaconda package and some libraries might be out of date, it is a good idea to learn how to install packages in python using pip.

+### Installing pip

-These are the commands you need to type in a terminal if you want to use pip to install the required libraries.
+These are the commands you need to type in a terminal if you want to use pip to install.
 Note: in all the following commands, if you chose to use Python 2 rather than Python 3, you must replace `pip3` with `pip`, and `python3` with `python`.

 First you need to make sure you have the latest version of pip installed:

     $ python3 -m pip install --user --upgrade pip

 The `--user` option will install the latest version of pip only for the current user.
 If you prefer to install it system wide (i.e. for all users), you must have administrator rights (e.g. use `sudo python3` instead of `python3` on Linux), and you should remove the `--user` option.
 The same is true of the command below that uses the `--user` option.

+### Creating an environment (optional)

 Next, you can optionally create an isolated environment.
 This is recommended as it makes it possible to have a different environment for each project (e.g. one for this project), with potentially very different libraries, and different versions: